Desalination advances in California despite opponents pushing for alternatives By Reuters - Up News Info

 The Carlsbad plant has added $5 to the monthly bill of the average consumer in San Diego County, Poseidon says.
 The Huntington Beach plant would add $3 to $6 per month, the Orange County Water District said.

-Andrea Leon-Grossman, director of climate action for the ocean conservation group Azul, says better alternatives include conservation, repairing leaky pipes, capturing storm water runoff and committing to more recycled water.
+Andrea Leon-Grossmann, director of climate action for the ocean conservation group Azul, says better alternatives include conservation, repairing leaky pipes, capturing storm water runoff and committing to more recycled water.

 At the Carlsbad plant, ocean water is run through pipes to remove the largest solids, then pumped to reverse osmosis filters to remove salt.